Car Accident Checklist: What You Need to Know

 - Get the information from the drivers involved in the accident: Make sure you get the name, insurance information (carrier, policy number, etc.), license plate, and driver’s license number of the drivers involved.

 - Get the contact information of witnesses at the scene: This is a significant step in the process, so if you are able, collect the witnesses’ information.
 Others’ accounts of what happened might be beneficial to your case.

 - Take pictures of the accident: This includes auto and property damage, skid marks, and, if possible, pictures of the scene itself before the cars are moved.

 The team at 411-Pain will assist you in finding the best legal advice while also getting you the required medical attention after an accident.
-Call 1-800-411-Pain and get the compensation and help you deserve!
+Call Path at 1-800-411-PAIN and get the compensation and help you deserve!